intel/sycl-tla/media/docs/quickstart.md

 ## Initial build steps

-Construct a build directory and run CMake.
+Construct a build directory and run CMake if using the CUDA toolchain.
 ```bash
 $ export CUDACXX=${CUDA_INSTALL_PATH}/bin/nvcc